5 min read

 The Writings on the Wall

-It's not a typo; the title is deliberate.
+That title isn't a typo, I chose it on purpose.
 People say, “The writing’s on the wall,” as a warning, a sign of what’s coming.
-This isn’t that.
+Well, this isn’t that.

-On impulse, I booked a hotel room last weekend, thinking I was taking a sabbatical.
-I needed a break, maybe a reset, just a few days where I could breathe, all alone, to bask in silence.
+Last weekend, I impulsively booked myself a hotel room, thinking I was taking a sabbatical.
+I needed a break, just a few days to myself where I could reset and bask in silence.

-But I just ended up alone with thoughts I couldn’t outrun.
-Thoughts about everything that’s been shifting in my life lately, changes I can feel pressing in, whether I’m ready or not.
+Instead, I just ended up all alone with thoughts I couldn’t outrun.
+Thoughts about everything that’s been changing in my life lately, with still more changes to come, whether I’m ready or not.

 Marcus Aurelius (the G.O.A.T.) said: To offend a strong man, tell him a lie.
 To offend a weak man, tell him the truth.

-I’ve caught a lot of secondhand flak (because no one will say it to me directly, of course) for writing about dysfunction.
+I’ve caught a lot of secondhand flak (because no one will say it to me directly) for writing about dysfunction.
 Not because what I wrote wasn’t true, but simply because I wrote it in the first place.

-Apparently, the real sin is documenting bad behavior, not committing it.
+Apparently, the real sin is documenting the impact of bad choices, not committing them.

 To that I say: FU.
-And I apologize for nothing.
+I apologize for nothing.

-Writing is the only catharsis I’ve ever had (well, running too, but I’m currently sidelined with injuries - because of course I am).
+Writing is the only catharsis I’ve ever had (well, running too, but I’m currently sidelined with injuries, so here we are).
 Some people meditate.
 Some drink.
 Others ride motorcycles.
 I write.

 I write about my lived experiences, period.
-If that bothers you, maybe it’s because honest words leave impressions you can’t erase.
+If that bothers some of you, maybe you should ask yourself why.

-And yes, God knows I’m not perfect either.
-I think back on the stupid things I did 10, 15+ years ago - hell, even 10 minutes ago, and I cringe.
+Now, God knows I’m not perfect either.
+When I think back on the stupid things I did years ago—hell, hours ago —I wince.

-Trust me, it’s gonna make great fodder for future stories.
-Maybe you’ll laugh at my awkwardness and feel a little better about your own.
+But trust me, it’s gonna make great fodder for my future stories.
+Maybe you’ll laugh at my ignorance and feel a little better about your own.

-The difference is, my mistakes never put someone in danger, broke laws, or left collateral damage for others to handle.
-They were mine to own up to, and I have.
+The difference is that my choices never put anyone in danger, broke any laws, or left any collateral damage.
+They were my choices to own, and I do.

-Holidays at my grandparents’ house weren’t fancy, but God, how we looked forward to them.
-We looked forward to being together, playing games, eating great food, being silly, and being loud (until we kids got in trouble, that is).
+Gatherings at my grandparents’ home weren’t fancy, but God, how we looked forward to them.
+We looked forward to being together, playing games, eating great food, being silly, and sometimes being raucous.

 But over time, others already distant peeled away one by one.
 Bias and immaturity.
 Arrogance.
 Perceived slights and stale grudges.